luiscruz/course_sustainableSE/2026/p1_measuring_software/g32_Adblocker_Consumption.md

 While the measurements focus on a single browsing session, the observed energy savings become significant when considered at scale.
 Web browsing is one of the most frequent daily computing activities, and ad blockers are used by millions of users.
 A consistent reduction in CPU energy consumption per session suggests that content blocking mechanisms can contribute meaningfully to reducing overall energy demand on end-user devices.

+From a sustainable software engineering perspective, this raises broader questions about responsibility and design incentives.
+While website operators prioritize revenue generation, the resulting energy costs are borne by end users and their devices.
+Tools such as ad blockers can therefore be seen not only as privacy or usability enhancements, but also as mechanisms that shift software execution toward more energy-efficient behavior under certain workloads.

 ---

 ## Threats to Validity